sarahedraves/sarahedraves.github.io/_projects/1BDNYC.md

 ---
 layout: post
-title: A Library of Light Curves
+title: A Library of Light Curves with TESS and K2
 description: Work with the BDNYC Group
 ---